rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 compiler.
 That is, since `rustc` is written in Rust, we need to use an older version of the compiler to compile the newer version.
-In particular, the newer version of the compiler and some of the artifacts needed to build it, such as `libstd` and other tooling, may use some unstable features internally, requiring a specific version which understands these unstable features.
+In particular, the newer version of the compiler and some of the artifacts needed to build it, such as `std` and other tooling, may use some unstable features internally, requiring a specific version which understands these unstable features.